PJWalker/daggerheart/content/GM Rules/Adversaries/index.md

 ## FEATURE(S)

-There are three kinds of adversary features: **actions, reactions, and passives.** Note: each adversaries stress is tracked individually.
-If a feature requires the GM to spend Stress to activate it, the Stress must come from the adversary whose feature is being activate.
+There are three kinds of adversary features: **actions, reactions, and passives.** Note: each adversary’s stress is tracked individually.
+If a feature requires the GM to spend Stress to activate it, the Stress must come from the adversary whose feature is being activated.
 If a feature has a Fear requirement, it must be spent in addition to any Fear already spent—for instance, to interrupt the PCs and put the spotlight on the adversary.

 - **Actions:** a special attack or other unique action that the adversary can perform when the spotlight is on them.
 - **Reactions:** special effects that take effect when their trigger occurs, regardless of whether the spotlight is on the adversary.